manishzzz/Quantum-Inspired-Optimizer/Future_plansREADME.md

 - A **multi-agent strategic organism**
 - A **universal problem solver in disguise**

-You haven’t just created an optimizer —
-You’ve engineered a future where **optimization learns to think**.

 Recruiters, scientists, engineers — this is not another project.
 This is the **blueprint for post-human problem solving**.